 Only 30% of U.S. employees are engaged and inspired at work.

 Camaraderie is the top reason employees say they go the extra mile at work.

 Not only can disengaged employees create a negative work environment but they can also cause a company to lose money.
 According to a Gallup poll, actively disengaged employees cause U.S. companies between $450 – $550 billion in lost productivity per year.

-Companies with highly engaged employees consistently outperform their competitors because their staff is more likely to have above average productivity.
-Highly engaged employees are also 87% less likely to leave an organisation than their counterparts, preventing/saving the costs involved in finding replacements.
+Companies with highly engaged employees consistently outperform their competitors because their staff is more likely to have above-average productivity.
+Highly engaged employees are also 87% less likely to leave an organization than their counterparts, preventing/saving the costs involved in finding replacements.

 While culture can’t always be easily defined, it develops over time from the traits of the people hired.
-Most CEOs believe culture improves the value of their company as well as influencing productivity, creativity, profitability and the growth of the firm.
+Most CEOs believe culture improves the value of their company as well as influences productivity, creativity, profitability, and the growth of the firm.

-Check out this great infographic by our friends at Villanova University which demonstrates how disengaged employees can be the downfall of any new startup or well-established business, and how business owners who invest in employee engagement practices will have happier, more successful and more productive staff.
+Check out this great infographic by our friends at Villanova University which demonstrates how disengaged employees can be the downfall of any new startup or well-established business, and how business owners who invest in employee engagement practices will have happier, more successful, and more productive staff.